-I think you’re going to love the orange tablescape.
-This party design is elegant yet simple and would work well for a bridal shower, a birthday celebration, mother’s day, or any celebratory luncheon or dinner.
-And if you’re inspired by fruit colors as I am, then you’ll also enjoy my peach botanical garden party.
+This party design is simple but elegant and would work well for a bridal shower, a birthday celebration, mother’s day, or any celebratory luncheon.
+I love finding inspiration in nature.
+Just check out this peach & botanical garden party.

 - I layered those items with my trusty white plates and some yellow salad/dessert plates I picked up at Target.
-A centerpiece of orange and yellow flowers brought everything together beautifully, and I added some extra greenery from the back yard to make it even more lush.
+A centerpiece of orange and yellow flowers brought everything together beautifully.
+I added some extra greenery from the back yard to make the centerpiece arrangement even more lush.

-- The mini white colanders add an interesting element to the place settings and can be used as a party favor for guests.
-I added a large navel orange inside and wrote guest’s names on real leaves with a gold marker.
-I pinned the leaf on to the orange with a decorative straight pin and these make fantastic place cards!
+- Add mini white colanders to place settings for an interesting and unexpected element.
+Guests can take them home as a party favors.
+Include a large navel orange inside and turn it into a place card.
+Just write guest’s names on real leaves with a gold marker and pin the leaf on to the orange.
+Use a large decorative straight pin to make these truly gorgeous!

 The oranges bring in a freshness much the same way that strawberries do for strawberry shortcake.
-The presentation is also a home run.
+The presentation is also a winner.
 The four layers are tall and impressive.
 Definitely a centerpiece for your dessert table.